norvig/paip-lisp/docs/chapter10.md

 (DEFUN REG (A B C D) (LIST A B C D))
 ```

-There is one disadvantage to this approach: a user who wants to declare key inline or not inline does not get the expected result.
+There is one disadvantage to this approach: a user who wants to declare `key` inline or not inline does not get the expected result.
-The user has to know that key is implemented with `key*no- key`, and declare `key*no- key` inline.
+The user has to know that `key` is implemented with `key*no-key`, and declare `key*no-key` inline.

 An alternative is just to proclaim the function that uses `&key` to be inline.
 Rob MacLachlan provides an example.